 Finance is a subset of economics that studies the behavior of money.
 It analyzes the functions of saving and lending money, cash at hand, considering the time frame and risk involved.
-The focus of finance is more on the techniques and tools for managing money.
+Finance focuses more on the techniques and tools for managing money.

-Personal, business, and public finance are the key areas of finance.
+Personal, business and public finance are the key areas of finance.
 Personal finance deals with the income and expenditure of individuals and families.
 It also includes the analysis of debts and other financial commitments.
 Public finance pertains to the income and expenditure of government and administrative authorities.
-On the other hand, Business finance or corporate finance includes the study of managing an organization’s funds, maximizing its wealth, and enhancing the value of its stock.
+On the other hand, Business finance or corporate finance includes the study of managing an organization’s funds, maximizing its wealth, and enhancing its stock value.

 Economics and finance are co-related branches that analyze the way companies and investors evaluate risk and return.
 There are also a lot of common areas between the two that impact each other.
-Fundamentally, both tackle different aspects but are crucial for investors and the economy as a whole.
+Fundamentally, both tackle different aspects but are crucial for investors and the economy.

 Benefits of Macroeconomics

 - Macroeconomics primarily empowers the government and other financial bodies to maintain economic stability in the country.
-It is the core tool to understand unemployment, inflation, low output, economic imbalance and formulate various economic policies.
-The analysis of macroeconomic models allows economists to understand the country’s issues and find solutions to them.
-Macroeconomics gives a holistic view of not just economics but also social issues troubling a country.
+It is the core tool to understand unemployment, inflation, low output, and economic imbalance and formulate various economic policies.
+The analysis of macroeconomic models allows economists to understand the country’s issues and find solutions.
+Macroeconomics gives a holistic view of not just economics but also social problems troubling a country.
 Hence, those who want to change society and solve socio-economic problems must also study macroeconomics.

 - Macroeconomics is based on the assumption that individual units are homogenous or uniform.
-However, individual units may differ in their functioning and description, which may not bring out the desired results when compiled into an aggregate value.
+However, individual units may differ in their functioning and description, which may not yield the desired results when compiled into an aggregate value.